ADHD coaching

 ADHD can be mistaken for laziness and a lack of drive, but this couldn't be further from the truth.
 Finding a way to work with ADHD and challenging misconceptions is something ADHD coaching can help with.

-- Finding it hard to concentrate and sit still.
+• find it hard to concentrate and sit still

-- Being easily distracted and sometimes acting without thinking.
+• be easily distracted and sometimes act without thinking

-- Showing extreme sensitivity to smell, sound and light.
+• show extreme sensitivity to smell, sound and light

-- Interrupting or blurting things out in conversation.
+• interrupt or blurt things out in conversation

-Children who are diagnosed with ADHD can also have other conditions, though this is not always the case.
-Such conditions may include:
+Children who are diagnosed with ADHD can also have other neurodivergences and conditions, though this is not always the case.
+These can include:

 Related conditions in adults

-Adults can experience other additional conditions alongside ADHD, including:
+In addition to the above, adults can experience additional conditions alongside ADHD, including:

 Visit the NHS ADHD hub for more medical information.